 If the A-MPDU includes only one MPDU and the MPDU is an EOF MPDU(#20925) that is either a QoS Data frame or QoS Null frame with Normal Ack ack policy(#20545), or a Management frame that solicits acknowledgment, then the STA shall respond with an Ack frame.

+If the A-MPDU includes only one MPDU and the MPDU is an EOF MPDU(#20925) that is a PS-Poll frame the STA shall respond with an Ack frame or a QoS Data frame. [#21186]

 If the HE STA supports ack-enabled aggregation by setting the Ack-Enabled Aggregation Support subfield in the HE MAC Capabilities Information field to 1, and if the A-MPDU includes more than one MPDU, only one of which solicits acknowledgment and the MPDU that solicits acknowledgment is an EOF MPDU that is a QoS Data frame or a QoS Null frame with Normal Ack ack policy(#20545), or a Management frame that solicits acknowledgment, then the HE STA shall respond with an Ack frame.